-Balling – the clinging together of petals in wet weather so that the bloom fails to open and turns to brown color.
+Balling – the clinging together of petals in wet weather so that the bloom fails to open and turns brown.

 Bare-root – a rose dug up at the nursery and sold with no soil around the roots.

-Basal shoot – a shoot arising from the neck or crown of the plant.
+Basal shoot – a new shoot that emerges from the neck or crown (bud union).

 Blind shoot – a mature stem which fails to produce a flower.

 Bloom – stem having one-bloom-per-stem with no side buds.

 Bract – a modified or reduced leaf that occurs beneath and next to a peduncle.

 Bud eye – A dormant bud on the axil of a leaf.